 Ultimately, it's up to an organization to effectively educate its employees about the real risks of some of their bad habits.

-There are many, many ways for cyber criminals to access information.
+There are many, many ways for cybercriminals to access information.
 Taking preventative measures at all entry points may seem overwhelming.
 When training employees, though, there are some basic behaviors that can make a big difference to data security.

 You might focus on encouraging good habits around these points in particular:

-RedTeam Security can identify and fix vulnerabilities at your business.
+RedTeam Security can identify and fix vulnerabilities in your business.
 With our application, network, physical, and IoT device penetration tests, our team of experts can help secure your business.
 Schedule your free consultation now!

-Malware — A broad term for all manner of malicious threats including viruses, Trojans, ransomware, spyware, and worms.
+Malware — A broad term for all manner of malicious threats, including viruses, Trojans, ransomware, spyware, and worms.

 Virus — A category of malware designed to replicate and spread.

-Spear-phishing — An email sent to an individual, personalized, with some knowledge of the target, that uses that familiarity to make the individual act urgently to provide sensitive data.
+Spear-phishing — An email sent to an individual, personalized, with some knowledge of the target, uses that familiarity to make the individual act urgently to provide sensitive data.

-Ransomware — A category of malware hidden in seemingly routine correspondence that once enacted can hold the victim’s data hostage for money.
+Ransomware — A category of malware hidden in seemingly routine correspondence that, once enacted, can hold the victim's data hostage for money.